INSURANCE BOOT CAMP

 It is important to ensure that you do not have a gap in your layers of coverage.
 You must be sure that the limits of the primary policy (the first layer) end where the Umbrella Policy’s layer begins, without a gap in the middle.
 You want to have your auto, home, and rental insurance liability limits be high enough to flow directly into the umbrella’s layer of coverage.

-Tip: Make sure all entities (you and any spouse, trust, or LLC) are listed on your primary and umbrella policies.
-Not all insurers will do this, and the coverage is not automatic.
+Tip: Make sure all entities (you and your spouse, trust, or LLC) are listed on your primary and umbrella policies.
+Not all insurers will automatically extend coverage to your personal LLCs.
 You must request this additional protection.

-It is vital to remember that the Umbrella (Excess) Policy is basically an extension of your home, rental, and auto policies.
-Generally, Umbrella Policies will not cover actions outside of what the primary policy will cover.
+It is vital to remember that the Umbrella (Excess) Policy) is basically an extension of your home, rental, and auto policies.
+Generally, Umbrella Policies will not cover actions outside of what the primary policies will cover.
 Other policy options may be available when such a protection requirement arises.

 What Do You Need to Do to Get an Excess Liability Policy?